Optum/runiac/README.md

 - Keeping Your Pipelines Simple
 - Plugin-based

+> NOTE: the below documentation is out of date and will be removed soon.
+Please see [runiac.io](https://runiac.io) for latest docs

 runiac's primary goal is enabling easy, meaningful local development that mimics a production deployment.
 This enables two large benefits: